Platonic-Systems/generics-sop-examples/doc/edit.md

          (IsRoute y1, SListI ys1) =>
          Proxy (y1 ': ys1) -> Maybe (I y1, Proxy ys1)
-        anamorphismProduct Proxy = case sList @ys1 of -- We "case match" on the rest of the products, to handle the scenario -- of there being exactly one product.
+        anamorphismProduct Proxy = case sList @ys1 of -- We "case match" on the rest of the products to handle the scenario -- of there being exactly one product.
           SNil -> do
             -- Recurse into the only product argument